 The Mini Implant System consists of a miniature titanium implant that acts like the root of your tooth and a retaining fixture that is incorporated into the base of the denture.
 The head of the implant is shaped like a ball, and the retaining fixture acts like a socket that contains a rubber O-ring.
 The O-ring snaps over the ball when the denture is seated and hold the denture at a predetermined level of force.
 When seated, the denture gently rests on the gum tissue.

 Placement of the implants is accomplished quickly and easily in a process performed in the dentist’s office.
 The procedure generally takes 1 hour.
 Using a precise, controlled minimally invasive surgical technique, Mini Implants are placed into he jaw bone.
 The heads of the implants protrude from the gum tissue and provide a strong, solid foundation for securing dentures.
 It is one step procedure that involves minimally invasive surgery, no sutures nor the typical months of healing.

-To learn more about implant supported dentures from a Weymouth Dental Group implant dentist, please contact our Weymouth dentist office today.
+To learn more about implant supported dentures from a Weymouth Dental Associates implant dentist, please contact our Weymouth dentist office today.